 Please note, as per our company policy, we are strictly unable to accept CV’s.

 To apply, please complete our application form available to download below and submit to [email protected] by the closing date.
-Alternatively, you can request an application pack by email at [email protected] or by telephone on 01505 864500.

 Pre-Employment Medical Questionnaires will be undertaken prior to confirmation of employment.
 All convictions whether spent or unspent must be declared.
 These posts are regulated work with children under the Protection of Vulnerable Groups (Scotland) Act 2007.
 The preferred candidate will be required to join the PVG Scheme or undergo a PVG Scheme update check.
 Where an individual has spent a continuous period of 3 months or more out with the UK in the last 5 years, an Overseas Criminal Record Check will be required.
 You will be required to provide this check.
 A confirmed offer of employment and commencement in the post will be subject to the outcome of both these pre-employment checks being deemed satisfactory.